Email: asir@berkeley.edu

 (Fall 2026)

-Akshat is a first-year Master's student at UC Berkeley, majoring in Chemical Engineering (ChemE).
+Akshat is a Master's student at UC Berkeley, majoring in Chemical Engineering (ChemE).
 His research focuses on reliability analysis of emerging memory technologies and probing their atomistic transport.
 He graduated from IIT Madras with a Bachelor's in ChemE and has previously worked at IISc as a research intern.
 Outside of research, Akshat enjoys listening to music, playing table tennis, and travelling.

 Zayna is a senior undergraduate at UC Berkeley, majoring in Electrical Engineering and Computer Science (EECS).
 Her research focuses on thermal measurements, and AI-driven automation.
 She previously worked at NASA and Tesla as an electrical engineering intern and is a Fung Fellow through the Fung Institute for Engineering Leadership at UC Berkeley.
 Outside of research, Zayna enjoys surfing, listening to music, and gardening.